 Before you apply for a licence, you must be 18 years old, have the required qualifications and experience, and you need to meet specific criteria.

 Different types of licences require different qualifications and levels of experience.

 Find out about the qualifications and experience required

 Meet certain criteria

-- A valid New Zealand passport or driver licence.
+- A New Zealand passport or driver licence.

 - Evidence of your qualification.

-- Evidence of your 3 years' real estate work experience if applying for a branch manager's or agent's licence.
+- Evidence of your three years' real estate work experience if applying for a branch manager's or agent's licence.